-When should I tell my children that we're having baby?
-We have two daughters, ages two and four, and my husband and I are anxious to share the news with them.
+When should I tell my children that we're having a baby?
+We have two daughters, ages 2 and 4, and my husband and I are anxious to share the news with them.
 At the same time, we have reasons for being concerned about the possibility of another miscarriage (I had one about six months ago).
 When is the best time to bring it up?
 And what should we say if a miscarriage occurs?

 Allow us to be among the first to congratulate you on your pregnancy.
 That's wonderful news!
 Under normal circumstances we'd say that sharing the news about your pregnancy with your daughters ought to be a joyous experience.
 Unfortunately, it sounds like there are some mitigating factors in your case.
 Apparently the risk of miscarriage is weighing heavy on your mind.